 - No congenital anomalies causing loss of limb

 - Women who are pregnant will not be considered.
 And agree to reliable contraception for 1 year following transplantation.

 - BMI should be less than or equal to 35

-To make an appointment to evaluate your need within our Transplant Center, please call a patient care representative at 1-800-333-9013 Find a University of Michigan hand transplant doctor.
+To get evaluated follow this link and to make an appointment to evaluate your need within our Transplant Center, please call a patient care representative at 1-800-333-9013 Find a University of Michigan hand transplant doctor.